The Wayfarer’s Repose

 “We’re fine,” responded the one with the knife.

-“Quite right,” affirmed the one with the lantern,
+“Quite right,” affirmed the one with the lantern.

 Poja nodded and left them to defend the windows.

 He headed for the kitchen door.
 It swung freely and Poja pushed it open easily.
 The sounds of battle in here had died down.
 Poja scanned the kitchen.
 The place was in disarray.
 There were pots on the ground that had ejected their boiling contents.
-Utensils, plates, and cups were thrown all around.
+Utensils, plates, and cups thrown all around.
 At some point there was a fire that got out of hand.
 The back wall was scorched to the ceiling.
+The windows here were high and small and there was no door to the outside.

 Poja saw the lone occupant pushing a barrel onto a cellar door.